coderefinery/manuals/chat.md

 If you want to do something, ask for opinions, and a reasonable time later it seems the sentiment is positive, consider yourself empowered to do it.
 If you are voting, feel free to be creative with emojis or numbers, but realize that other reactions may not be so explicit.
 Note that if you are negative, you should explain why or alternatives, otherwise your opinion may not be weighted so much.
 The person doing the thing decides what to do (and this is open source: we find a way for everyone to do what they need to do).

 Do you think you aren't important enough to vote?
-That's wrong, because we are usually interested in the thoughts of outsiders.
+That's wrong, because we are usually interested in the thoughts of everyone.
 We can see who voted and use that to weight our decision if needed.